lint-ai/syntaxnet-wrapper/README.md

 (virtualenv)/syntaxnet-wrapper$ python -m unittest discover syntaxnet_wrapper
 (virtualenv)/syntaxnet-wrapper$ pip install .
 ```
-You should be able to use the wrapper from now
+You should be able to use the wrapper from now.
+Instead of creating `config.yml` in the current folder, you can also expose it though the environment variable `SYNTAXNET_WRAPPER_CONFIG` or copying it in `/usr/share/syntaxnet_wrapper_config.yml`

 ## How to use this wrapper